ibnuda/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-recall that we only coded the happy path into the API.
-If our interpreter for
-this algebra only works for an `F` having a `MonadError` we get to define the
-kinds of errors as a tangential concern.
-Indeed, we can have **two** layers of
-error if we define the interpreter for a `EitherT[IO, JsonClient.Error, ?]`

 harap diingat bahwa kita hanya menulis jalur lancar pada API.
 Bila interpreter
 kita untuk aljabar ini hanya bekerja pada `F` yang memiliki `MonadError`, kita